 Once, George and I were discussing the terrible affliction that many people in the North are faced with: addiction.
-George appeared uninterested by suggestions that constitutional predisposition or other physical or genetic factors were responsible.
-His focus was on the intense feelings of shame and humiliation experienced by Inuk who use any substance whatsoever, even the first time.
+George appeared uninterested in the suggestions that constitutional predisposition or other physical or genetic factors were responsible.
+His focus was on the intense feelings of shame and humiliation experienced by Inuk, who use any substance whatsoever, even the first time.
 He explained that experiencing such feelings is overwhelmingly devastating for an Inuk person because of the way their community would react toward them.

-As George explained it, before the white fathers from the south came up north to teach them what to feel guilty about, there was no word in Inuktitut that meant guilt.
+As George explained it, before the white fathers from the south came up north to teach them what to feel guilty about, there was no word in Inuktitut that meant guilt, per se.
 He further explained that the Inuktitut word that comes closest to describing guilt is a word that means “not paying attention.”
-So someone who is self-absorbed as a result of being intoxicated or inebriated will feel a strong sense of shame and humiliation for not paying attention to their community.
+So, once having become intoxicated with any substance, the Inuk will feel a strong sense of shame and humiliation for not paying attention to their community.

 Knowing how to help someone who’s in distress is not always easy.
-Often, their distress causes us distress, and then it can become quite confusing as to whom we’re trying to help: us or them.
+Often, their distress causes us distress, and then it can become quite confusing as to whom we’re trying to help: them or us.

 One shouldn’t travel across the tundra during a whiteout because there are crevasses that become completely invisible into which you could plummet to your death.
 Their grandfather had explained that if ever they were caught in a blizzard, they should use the caribou’s carcass as a lean-to of sorts against the wind.
 They should also drink as much of the caribou’s blood and eat as much of its meat as possible to sustain themselves against the cold.
 George and his cousin did exactly that.